-Tiny, powerful 'rare earth' magnets turn your tape hook into a handy grabber, a nice feature at no extra cost.
-But it's not for those who like to carry their tape in a nail pouch.
+Tiny, powerful ‘rare earth’ magnets turn your tape hook into a handy grabber, a nice feature at no extra cost.
+But it’s not for those who like to carry their tape in a nail pouch.
 Every time you grab your tape, a cluster of nails comes along with it.
-You'll find magnetic hooks on Husky, Kobalt, Lufkin and other brands.
+You’ll find magnetic hooks on tape measures from Husky, Kobalt, Lufkin and many other brands.

-They grab better and catch on all four sides of the hook.
-But they can also catch where you don't want them to, like on your tool belt.
-And they're clumsy for measuring into corners.
+Oversized hooks grab on things easier and can catch on all four sides of the hook.
+Sometimes, though, they can also catch where you don’t want them to, like on your tool belt.
+They can also be clumsy when making measurements that require more finesse, like measuring into corners.
 Still, the benefits outweigh the hassles, and big hooks are better for most types of work.

 Some Tapes Make You Squint

-Some tapes are marked in 1/16-in. increments, some in 1/32-in. increments, and some have a combination of both.
-For most jobs, 16ths are precise enough—and a lot easier to read.
+Some tapes are marked in 1/16-in. increments, some in 1/32-in. increments, and some a combination of both.
+For most jobs, 1/16ths are precise enough — and a whole lot easier to read.

-If you like to carry a tape at all times, this is the one for you.
-It's just over 1/2 in. thick.
-And unlike most tiny tapes, it's not a cheap gimmick that will soon fall apart.
-The underside of the blade has a diameter scale.
-To get one, search online for Stanley '33-115.'
+If you like to carry a tape measure on you at all times, this is the one for you.
+It’s a little more than 1/2-in. thick.
+And unlike most tiny tapes, it’s not a cheap one that will soon fall apart.
+The underside of the blade features a diameter scale.

-Bet there's a place in your shop for a peel-and-stick tape measure.
-Just remember that there are two kinds: left-to-right and right-to-left (like the one shown here).
-Search online for 'adhesive backed tape measure' to find various lengths.
+Bet there’s a place in your shop for a peel-and-stick tape measure.
+Just remember there are two kinds: right-to-left (like the one shown here) and left-to-right.

 The Best Tape for Big Projects

-A tape in the 16- to 30-ft. range is best for remodeling jobs.
-Most of us like the upscale versions with wider blades, better standout and a bigger hook.
+A tape in the 16-ft. to 30-ft. range is best for remodeling jobs.
+Look for upscale versions with wider blades, longer standout and a bigger hook.

 The Best Tape for Long-Distance Measuring